Phonics and Reading

 Children in Key Stage 1 build upon their initial phonic knowledge from Reception and take part in daily phonics and reading activities.

-Phonics in Foundation Stage and Key Stage 1 is based upon the Letters and Sounds document produced by the Primary National Strategy in 2007.
+Phonics in Foundation Stage and Key Stage 1 follows the Floppy's Phonics scheme published by Oxford University Press.
 Children have daily phonics teaching based upon their level of phonic knowledge.
 These sessions involve recognising letters and the sounds they make, blending sounds together to read whole words and segmenting words up into their sounds to help with spelling.
-They practice both reading and spelling/writing in each session.
-To support the teaching of phonics the teachers use online resources on Espresso and SMART Kids phonic resources.
+They practice both reading and spelling/writing across the week as well as language work.

 If you would like to support your child with their phonic knowledge you may find the following links helpful: